alex-konshin/f007th-rpi/README.md

 ```
 /bin/sh f007th-rpi/build.sh
 ```
 - Executables are created in directory `f007th-rpi/bin`.
 Note that some of them must be run with root privileges (for example with `sudo`).
-Use Ctrl-C to terminate utilities.
+Use Ctrl-C or command kill to terminate utilities.

 ##### Building on MinnowBoard
 - Build [gpio-ts module](https://github.com/alex-konshin/gpio-ts) first.